wp-plugins/google-sitemap-generator/readme.txt

 == Description ==

 This plugin will create a Google sitemaps compliant XML-Sitemap of your WordPress blog.
 It supports all of the WordPress generated pages as well as custom ones.
-Everytime you edit or create a post, your sitemap will be updated and all major search engines which support the sitemap protocol like ASk.com, Google, MSN Search and YAHOO are notified about the update.
+Everytime you edit or create a post, your sitemap is updated and all major search engines that support the sitemap protocol, like ASK.com, Google, MSN Search and YAHOO, are notified about the update.

 == Installation ==

 1. Upload the full directory into your wp-content/plugins directory
-2. Make your blog directory writable OR create two files named sitemap.xml and sitemap.xml.gz and make them writable via CHMOD.
-In most cases, your blog directory is already writable so you don't need to do anything.
+2. Use your favourite FTP program to create two files named sitemap.xml and sitemap.xml.gz and make them writable via CHMOD 666.
+More information about CHMOD and how to make files writable is available at the [WordPress Codex](http://codex.wordpress.org/Changing_File_Permissions) and on [stadtaus.com](http://www.stadtaus.com/en/tutorials/chmod-ftp-file-permissions.php).
+Making your whole blog directory writable is NOT recommended due to security reasons.
-3. Double make sure that your blog directory is writable or two writable files named sitemap.xml and sitemap.xml.gz exist!
-4. Activate it in the Plugin options
+4. Activate the plugin at the plugin administration page
-5. Edit or publish a post or click on Rebuild Sitemap on the Sitemap Administration Interface in the menu under Options -> XML Sitemap
+5. Open the plugin configuration page, which is located under Options -> XML-Sitemap and build the sitemap the first time.
+If you get a permission error, check the file permissions of the newly created files.
+6. The plugin will automatically update your sitemap of you publish a post, so theres nothing more to do :)

 == Frequently Asked Questions ==

-= I have no comments (or disabled them) and all my postings have a priority of zero! =
+= There are no comments yet (or I've disabled them) and all my postings have a priority of zero! =

-Disable automatic priority calculation and define a static priority for posts!
+Please disable automatic priority calculation and define a static priority for posts.

 = Do I always have to click on "Rebuild Sitemap" if I modified a post? =

-No!
-If you edit/publish/delete a post, your sitemap gets regenerated!
+No, if you edit/publish/delete a post, your sitemap is automatcally regenerated

 = So much configuration options… Do I need to change them? =

-No!
-Only if you want.
+No, only if you want to.
 Default values should be ok!

-= Works it with all WordPress versions? =
+= Does this plugin work with all WordPress versions? =

 This version works with WordPress 2.1 and better.
-If you're using an older version, plese check the plugin homepage for the legacy releases.
+If you're using an older version, plese check the [Google Sitemaps Plugin Homepage](http://www.arnebrachhold.de/projects/wordpress-plugins/google-xml-sitemaps-generator/) for the legacy releases.

-= I get an fopen error and / or permission denied =
+= I get an fopen and / or permission denied error or my sitemap files could not be written =

-If you get permission errors make sure that the script has writing rights in your blog directory.
-Try to create the sitemap.xml resp. sitemap.xml.gz at manually and upload them with a ftp program and set the rights with CHMOD.
+If you get permission errors, make sure that the script has the right to overwrite the sitemap.xml and sitemap.xml.gz files.
+Try to create the sitemap.xml resp. sitemap.xml.gz at manually and upload them with a ftp program and set the rights with CHMOD to 666 (or 777 if 666 still doesn't work).
 Then restart sitemap generation on the administration page.
-A good tutorial for changing file permissions can be found on the WordPress Codex.
+A good tutorial for changing file permissions can be found on the [WordPress Codex](http://codex.wordpress.org/Changing_File_Permissions) and on [stadtaus.com](http://www.stadtaus.com/en/tutorials/chmod-ftp-file-permissions.php).

-= Do I really need to use this plugin? =

-Maybe not if Google knows you page very well and visits your blog every day.
-If not, it's a good method to tell google about your pages and the last change of them.
-This makes Google possible to refresh the page only if it's needed and you save your bandwidth.
+= My question isn't answered here =

+Most of the plugin options are described at the [plugin homepage](http://www.arnebrachhold.de/projects/wordpress-plugins/google-xml-sitemaps-generator/) as well as the dedicated [Google Sitemap FAQ](http://www.arnebrachhold.de/2006/04/07/google-sitemaps-faq-sitemap-issues-errors-and-problems/)

+= My question isn't even answered there =

+Please post your question at the [WordPress support forum](http://wordpress.org/tags/sitemap) and tag your post with &quot;sitemap&quot;.

+= What's new in the latest version? =

+The changelog is maintened on [here](http://www.arnebrachhold.de/projects/wordpress-plugins/google-xml-sitemaps-generator/changelog/)

 == Screenshots ==